 During this time, Persian paintings, sculptures, and decorative textiles (rugs and tapestries) became hot commodities all around the world, and this fueled the growth of these industries.

-Many of us are aware of the prestige of Persian rugs, and it’s during this time that this becomes a key feature of Persian culture.
+Many of us are aware of the prestige of Persian rugs, and it’s during this time that this becomes a key feature of Persian way of life.
 Many also claim the art that came out of the Sassanid Dynasty was a precursor to Muslim art, which would become one of the most influential artistic traditions in the whole world.

 The Safavid Dynasty